 Restoration of civil right to vote.
-Provides for the automatic restoration of the civil right to be eligible to register to vote to persons convicted of nonviolent felonies (excepting felony drug and election fraud crimes) upon completion of sentence, including probation or parole, and the payment of all restitution, fines, costs, and fees assessed as a result of the felony conviction.

-HB 190 NVTA; use of population estimate in connection with decisions.

-Patrons: Bulova and Herring Summary as introduced:
+Provides for the automatic restoration of the civil right to be eligible to vote to persons convicted of nonviolent felonies (excepting felony drug and election fraud crimes) upon completion of sentence, including any term of probation or parole, and the payment of all restitution, fines, costs, and fees assessed as a result of the felony conviction.
+02/16/16 House: Left in Privileges and Elections Notes: City Position: support HB 190 Northern Virginia Transportation Authority; use of population estimate in connection with decisions.
+Patrons: Bulova and Herring Summary as passed:

 Northern Virginia Transportation Authority.
-Provides that the population criterion required for decisions of the Northern Virginia Transportation Authority shall be the estimates, not the projections, made by the Weldon Cooper Center for Public Service of the University of Virginia.
+Provides that the population criterion required for decisions of the Northern Virginia Transportation Authority shall be the estimates, not the projections, made by the Weldon Cooper Center and provides that the population estimates shall be adjusted once the estimates are available for July 1 of the fifth year after the decennial census.
+03/04/16 Governor: Approved by Governor-Chapter 224 (effective 7/1/16)

-02/17/16 Senate: Reported from Transportation with substitute (13-Y 0-N)
+Notes: City Position: support

 HB 250 Consumer loans; interest rate limits and lending practices.

 Patrons: Minchew, Yancey, Lindsey and Simon

+Summary as introduced:

 Consumer loans; interest rate limits and lending practices.
-Caps the rate of interest that may be charged on motor vehicle title loans, consumer finance company loans, payday loans, and open-end credit plans at 36 percent per year.
-The measure prohibits a lender from charging a membership fee, participation fee, or transaction fee in connection with any such extension of credit.
+Caps the annual rate of interest that may be charged on car title loans, consumer finance company loans, payday loans, and open-end credit plans at 36 percent.
+Prohibits a lender from charging a membership fee, participation fee, or transaction fee in connection with such a loan.
+It also prohibits a person making such a loan from (i) conditioning the making of the loan on the consumer's use of preauthorized transfers; (ii) requiring the consumer to give the lender access to the consumer's account through preauthorized transfers; (iii) using an electronic check conversion transaction as

+a method of receiving a payment or collecting any amount due in connection with a loan; (iv) including terms and conditions that, if the consumer was a covered member of the armed forces or a dependent of such a member, would violate the Military Lending Act; or (v) restricting the authority of the consumer to disclose to any person the provisions of any loan agreement.

+02/16/16 House: Left in Commerce and Labor

+Notes: City Position: support

 HB 266 Law libraries; assessment as part of cost in civil actions.

 Patrons: Davis; Senator: Wagner

+Summary as introduced:

 Assessment for law libraries as part of cost in civil actions.
-Increases the allowable law library assessment cost from four to five dollars.
+Increases the allowable law

+library assessment cost from four to five dollars.

 02/16/16 House: Left in Courts of Justice

+Notes: City Position: support

 HB 288 Disposable plastic shopping bags; local option to prohibit distribution.

 Patron: Helsel

+Summary as introduced: